nearform/mira/docs/quick-start/new-project/README.md

 Now that you have a website and your TypeScript environment set up, define your infrastructure and how to deploy your content from your development machine to the cloud.

 Mira is based on the AWS CDK which (among other great things) gives us two key concepts to work with:
-* A construct, which you can think of as a building block representing a service.
+* A [Construct], which you can think of as a building block representing a service.
-* A stack, which is a collection of one or more constructs.
+* A [Stack], which is a collection of one or more constructs.

 When we define a cloud application, we describe it in terms of services and how they fit together.
 In this example the service we use is S3.
 To build our application, we use an S3 construct and define our own stack which describes the resources, permissions and services needed to deploy and run our application.

 We wrap our infrastructure code in a stack, MiraStack, so it can be deployed.
 MiraStack also includes useful methods and definitions to help enforce best practice.
-Refer to the AWS documentation for more information on [constructs] or [stacks].
+Refer to the AWS documentation for more information on [Construct] and [Stack].
 Let’s implement this in code to make it clearer.

 Create a new file called `index.ts` inside the `infra/src` folder.
 This file will contain your stack and the constructs to define and build your application.
 Edit the `index.ts` file to include each entry described in detail below.